zoyatanweer/TED-Talks-List/README.md

 **TED-Talks-List**

 A ReactJS app which shows my all time favourite TED talks recommendation list.
-I made this on CodeSandbox and hosted on it.
+I made this on CodeSandbox using HTML, CSS and ReactJS and hosted on it.